Once upon a time, in a kingdom renowned for great works of art,

 or be defeated by the sorcerer to whom his life he must surrender.

-Thus the choice is quite clear and the Prince hurls his shield at him hard,
+Thus the choice is clear and the Prince hurls his shield at him like a dart,

 to see it slice through him and cut in half the sorcerer’s dark heart.